Required

 Hiring a College Park DWI Attorney

 Just as a DUI is very important with regards to how it affects one’s permanent records, so is a DWI charge.
 Maryland allows that a charge exists at lower level DUIs.
 With a .06 or .07 BAC, a person still may have a permanent mark on their records that stays there forever.
-A DUI, just like a DWI, is not expungable.
-Even with probation before judgment, the charge does not come off someone’s record.
+A DUI, just like a DWI, is rarely expungable.
+The charge can be expunged if the probation before judgment is recieved 15 years after the date the petitioner was discharged from probation.

 Why Choose Seth Okin?